History of the Netherlands: Prehistory (before 57 BC)

 The Iron Age brought a measure of prosperity to the people living in the area of the present-day Netherlands with iron ore available throughout the country.
 Smiths travelled from small settlement to settlement with bronze and iron, fabricating tools on demand, including axes, knives, pins, arrowheads and swords.
 The Vorstengraf large burial mound contained a number of objects, including a curved iron sword.
-Leading up to the arrival of the Romans, the probably Germanic Harpstedt culture rose in the north possibly migrating from Scandinavia due to climatic deterioration which had separated into a northern group that would later become early Frisians and early Saxons and a southern group that extended into the Rhine which eventually developed into the Salian Franks, while further to the south were peoples influenced by the Hallstatt culture who eventually assimilated into the Celtic La Tène culture with some mixture between the two.
-This is consistent with Caesar's account of the Rhine forming the boundary between Celtic and Germanic tribes.
-Some scholars have speculated that a separate ethnic identity with its own language that was neither Germanic nor Celtic, formed a Nordwestblock stretching from the Somme to the Weser and survived until the Roman period before being absorbed by their Celtic and Germanic neighbours.
+Leading up to the arrival of the Romans, Harpstedt Culture arose in the north, which may have included speakers of Germanic languages.
+Further to the south were peoples influenced by the Hallstatt culture who may have been Celtic speakers.
+As in other parts of Europe this was eventually replaced by the La Tène culture, which is more confidently associated with Celtic.
+Some scholars have speculated that a separate ethnic identity with its own language that was neither Germanic nor Celtic formed a Nordwestblock which stretched between the two, from the Somme to the Weser, possibly surviving until the early Roman period, by which time Celtic and Germanic languages were spreading into the region.